 Medicare Supplement Plans became available in 1990 and these plans are all standardized and must follow the guidelines set by Medicare itself.
 Medigap Plans are lettered and although the coverage is the same from each Insurance Company their prices will vary.
 These are Plans A, B, C, D, F, G, K, L, M and N. The most common plans sold are Plans F, G and N.

-Depending on which Medicare Supplement Plan you choose, Medicare pays their 80% share and they then bill your insurance company for their share.
+Depending on which Medicare Supplement Plan you choose, Medicare pays their 80% share and they then bill your Medicare Supplement Insurance company for the remaining 20% share.

 You must continue to pay your Medicare Part B premium even if you are enrolled in a Medigap Plan.

 Items not covered by Medicare Supplement Plans are: